BenGWeeks/Zapp.ie/README.md

   "@azure/msal-node": "^2.6.0"
 }
 ```

-## Creating a Microsoft Sandbox tenant
+## Creating a Microsoft development tenant

-- Sign up for a new tenant by logging in with your private outlook account here: https://developer.microsoft.com/en-us/microsoft-365/dev-program
+To sign up for a new single-license tenant:
-- Create a new account in portal.azure.com (firstname.surname@firstnamelastnameoutlook.onmicrosoft.com) and give it a global admin and global billing rights
-- Go to portal.office.com and get a license: Admin > Buy license (trial did not work so have purchased one)
-- Assign the license to your user Users > Select User > Manage licensing > Assign purchased license

-When you are signing up Add the following (https://developer.microsoft.com/)
-- Product: Outlook, Microsoft Teams, SharePoint
-- Technologies: Microsoft Graph, Office Add-ins, SharePoint Framework (SPFx)
-- Click Apply and Save
+- Go to (Microsoft 365)[https://www.microsoft.com/en-gb/microsoft-365/business/compare-all-microsoft-365-business-products] and choose `Microsoft 365 Business Basic - Trial`.
+NB In our experience "purchasing" a trial (your card details are still required) failed, and we needed to purchase a `Microsoft 365 Business Basic` license.

+> You may receive `Please try again in a few minutes.
+We are unable to complete the verification check on your payment method at this time`, according to Microsoft: _For this, this error is generally just created an account, the company information is still being verified.
+For his, you need to contact billing support team to provide company information - name, address, phone, email, etc. After do a verification, this can be unlocked.
+For contacting, please refer to Get support - (Microsoft 365 admin | Microsoft Learn)[https://learn.microsoft.com/en-us/microsoft-365/admin/get-help-support?view=o365-worldwide]._ If you already have a billing tenant (such as in another tenant), you could trying copying your tenant ID from there (see (Learn more about associated billing tenants)[https://learn.microsoft.com/en-gb/azure/cost-management-billing/manage/find-tenant-id-domain]) and into the (Microsoft Admin Portal)[https://admin.microsoft.com/ by going to `Billing` > `Billing account` and click `Add an associated billing tenant`.

+> If you created the tenant another way where you logged in with your personal Microsoft account, go to the (Azure Admin Portal)[https://portal.azure.com] and log in with your personal account and create a new account (e.g. `firstname.lastname@tenantname.onmicrosoft.com`) and grant it `Global Administrator` and `Global Billing` roles.

+- Confirm the account has a `Microsoft 365 Business Basic` license by going to (Microsoft Admin Portal)[https://admin.microsoft.com/] and going to `Users` > `Active Users` (it shouldn't say `Unlicensed`).
+If needed purchase a license for the account, go to `...` > `Manage product licenses` > `Buy products` > `All products` > `Microsoft 365 Business Basic` and complete the purchase.

-To be able to run bot you need to enable uploding custom app in Teams:
+To be able to deploy and run the bot, you need to enable uploding custom app in Teams:

-- Login to https://admin.teams.microsoft.com/dashboard using firstname.surname@firstnamesurnameoutlook.onmicrosoft.com
+- Login to (Microsoft Teams Administration)[https://admin.teams.microsoft.com/dashboard] using the global administrator account you created above.
-- Go to Teams apps > Setup Policies > Global
+- Go to `Teams apps` > `Setup Policies` > `Global`.
-- Make sure that Toggle for Upload custom apps is in On position
+- Make sure that Toggle for `Upload custom apps` is in `On` position.
-- Click Save and your test tenant can permit custom app upload
+- Click `Save` and your test tenant can permit custom app upload.

 ## Running Zapp.ie bot